clausehound/clausehound-blog/content/blog/yet-another-why-writing-software-is-hard-article/index.md

 # Abstractions into Requirements
 ## and why I'm a hypocrite

 After spending a paragraph railing against analogies, guess what it's time for?
 An analogy!
 But I'm using this analogy to tell a story, so I can live with that.
 Let's do one about say.. building a bridge.
 Why building bridges, when I've never in my life built a bridge?
-Because I'm fairly certain you haven't built one either, and won't be as quick to notice any of my flaws in structural engineering.
+Because I'm fairly certain you haven't built one either, and won't be as quick to notice the problems with my ham-fisted analogy.

 ![Zipline](./nate-williams-vyK4VxGLiKs-unsplash.jpg)

 I went to school to learn about software, and everyone in this field loves to talk about **requirements**.
 A requirement is what you need the software to do, right?
 Sometimes true, but usually it's not what the software requires, it's what the user requires.

 So I want to cross a chasm - that's my requirement.
 "I require the means to cross this chasm".
-When you leave it there, you get anything.
+When you leave it there, you can get almost anything.
 A zipline to slide across, a rope bridge, or the Golden Gate.
-All of those fit the bill.
+All of those meet the requirement.
 Each one of those could appear in the head of the CEO, client, and developer during their "requirements elicitation meeting".
 If the client wanted the rope bridge, but got the zipline, they'd feel shortchanged.
 It they got the Golden Gate bridge, they'd be upset at the high cost and long delays.
 Though they may cool down when it triggers their nostalgia for Full House.

 ![Ahh ahh ahh ahhhhh](./kevin-jarrett-B3MDKLMK59Y-unsplash.jpg)